s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 #### Example workflow

-Here is an example of the current RNA-seq workflow:
+Here is an example of the current RNA-seq workflow (the `--help` text is omitted):

 ```nextflow
 #!/usr/bin/env nextflow